bryangopal/ecgan/README.md

 `z_dim`: What the dimensionality of your noise vector should be.
 Default: `256`

 `skip_ds`: Skip Downstream Classification.
 Useful if you only want to train the GAN and not evaluate it.
+Must skip either GAN or Downstream per program call.

 `ds_path`: Downstream Classification Checkpoint path to load.
 Must have been saved by a previous run of this program.